“Haba na haba, hujaza kibaba”

 At the end of each work day, write down the six most important things you need to accomplish tomorrow.
 Do not write down more than six tasks.

 Prioritize those six items in order of their true importance.

 When you arrive each morning, concentrate only on the first task.
 Work until the first task is finished and scratch it off when it’s finished.

 Just work your way right down the list.
 At the end of the day, move any unfinished items to a new list of six tasks for the following day.

 At the end of the three-month period, efficiency had increased to such an extent that Mr. Schwab sent Ivy Lee a check for $35,000.

-The un-named intelligent fanatic who recounted some of the story above took the six most important things list to the next level in their organization.
-The leader did the list religiously and inspired everyone throughout their organization to do the same everyday.
-The reason was because the fanatic believed in the power of compounding.
+Mary Kay Ash took Ivy Lee’s six most important things list to the next level in her organization.
+She did the list religiously and inspired everyone throughout their organization to do the same everyday.
+The reason was because the Mary Kay believed in the power of compounding.
 The little, daily decisions compound over time and are the difference between success and failure.
-This company quickly achieved $10’s of millions in revenues and fifty years later was posting record results.
+Mary Kay Inc. quickly achieved $10’s of millions in revenues and fifty years later was posting record results.

 Those who have read Dale Carnegie’s How to Win Friends and Influence People will recall that Carnegie wrote extensively about Schwab’s ability to arouse enthusiasm in his people by being hearty in his approbation and lavish in his praise.

 Included in Schwab’s management style was competition.
 Carnegie recounted a story of how Schwab turned around a poorly performing mill.
 He merely asked the manager how many heats the mill did that day.
 The number was six.
 So Charles Schwab chalked a large number six on the mill floor, and walked away.
 The night shift workers found out Schwab had wrote it and what it meant.
 The night crew rubbed it out and wrote seven after having run seven heats.
 The morning crew arrived and felt they could out-do the night crew, and did with 10 heats.